MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-whats-new.md

 ### Customize the look of the add-in with styles!

 You can now customize the look of the add-in in your presentations.
-Currently an **Outline** option is available, which allows you to put a border around the add-in to give it a defined, neat appearance.
+Currently the **Outline** option allows you to put a border around the add-in to give it a defined, neat appearance.

 :::image type="content" source="./media/service-power-bi-powerpoint-add-in-whats-new/single-visual-and-insights-demo.gif" alt-text="Screenshot showing outline option for the Power BI PowerPoint add-in.":::